dstreamsai/AutoML/README.md

 Open PowerShell.exe as Administrator.
 Change directory to a folder with unzipped archive (e.g. C:\Docker\alex):

 	cd C:\Docker\alex

-Note:
-If the local folder is located on another drive than C:\ drive (e.g. D:\), before 'cd' command type the letter of drive to change the drive (e.g. 'D:')

 To load images to docker run 'install.ps1' script: